-- The use of special rooms.
-These include: operating rooms; and treatment rooms. - Tests and exams. - The use of special equipment in the facility.
+- The use of special equipment in the facility.
 Also, the services of the people hired by the facility to run the equipment. - Drugs, medications, solutions, biological preparations, and medical and surgical supplies that are used while you are in the facility. - Administration of infusions and transfusions and blood processing fees.
 These do not include the cost of: whole blood; packed red blood cells; blood donor fees; or blood storage fees. - Internal prostheses (artificial replacements of parts of the body) that are part of an operation.
 These include things such as: hip joints; skull plates; intraocular lenses that are implanted after corneal transplant, cataract surgery, or other covered eye surgery, when the natural eye lens is replaced; and pacemakers.
 They do not include things such as: ostomy bags; artificial limbs or eyes; hearing aids; or airplane splints.